How much do window cleaners earn?

 - Limit how far you travel to avoid vehicle and fuel costs eating into your profits.

-- Shop around for the best deals on tools, equipment, materials and workwear (remember, Checkatrade members get exclusive discounts with our trade partners).
+- Shop around for the best deals on tools, equipment, materials and workwear (Checkatrade members get exclusive discounts with our trade partners).

 - Get your business name out there through marketing (including your website, customer reviews and SEO).